vortexmakes/RKH/doc/readme.txt

 \n
 where:
 \n
-	- \e \b name =	"C1"/"C2".
+	- \b name =	"C1"/"C2".
 Pseudostate name.
 Represents the conditional pseudostate structure.
-	- \e \b id =	"0"/"0".
+	- \b id =	"0"/"0".
 The value of state ID.

 \n According to "my" state diagram the declaration of juction pseudostate "J" looks as follow: